gammaspire/f2p_starhunter_bot/README.md

 * $wave
     * will output current wave time, the time until end-of-wave, and whether (according to our conventions) we can go scouting for stars.

+* $poof f2p_world
+    * will output the poof time from dust.wiki for the inputted f2p world as well as the current wave time, for ease of comparison.

 ## Misc.
 Commands List